 So, as we prepare to execute our sales and marketing plan in 2023, we've developed a very simple narrative that is based entirely on the success that we've already had helping 7,500 customers adopt data-centric security.
 TL;DR: Our customer-driven messaging goes like this:

 As shown in the image below, our stack consists of a collection of data-centric security applications built on top of a common platform, starting first with email workflows, expanding into file workflows, and then into SaaS workflows.
 Further, our uniquely flexible architecture enables customers to implement "client-side" and or "server-side" controls depending on specific use cases.
 For example, client-side controls enable true end-to-end encryption and data protection which is perfect for organizations seeking to comply with regulatory standards like CMMC 2.0, ITAR, and CJIS.
 Conversely, our server-side controls offer a rapid time-to-value and highly scalable solution for large enterprises seeking to implement data-centric security in support of hundreds of thousands of employees.
-We have also leveraged the Virtru platform to introduce a collection of private key management services, which enable corporations to embrace privacy enhanced collaboration and computing offers from Google cloud.
+We have also leveraged the Virtru Data Security Platform to introduce a collection of private key management services, which enable corporations to embrace privacy enhanced collaboration and computing offers from Google cloud.

 Adopting data-centric security governance requires IT teams to expand their focus beyond traditional "pipeline-centric" and "perimeter-centric" security workflows.
 It requires teams to implement granular security controls for the thing that matters most: The massive amount of sensitive data which your business voluntarily shares externally every single day.